OCR Online Free — Extract Text from Images

 Tips for Better OCR Accuracy

 OCR accuracy improves significantly with higher resolution.
-Aim for at least 300 DPI for scanned documents.
-If photographing text with a phone, ensure the image is in focus and well-lit.
-Blurry or low-light photos are the most common cause of poor results.
+At low resolution, characters that look distinct to human eyes become ambiguous blobs of pixels.
+Aim for at least 300 DPI for scanned documents — the same standard used by professional document management systems.
+If photographing text with a phone, ensure the image is in focus, well-lit, and held parallel to the document surface.
+Blurry or low-light photos are the most common cause of poor OCR results.

 Straighten the image before processing

-Tesseract handles moderate skew (pages photographed at a slight angle), but results are better on straight, flat scans.
-If your image is significantly rotated, use your phone's crop and straighten tool before uploading.
+Tesseract handles moderate skew — pages photographed at a slight angle — but results are better on straight, flat scans.
+If your image is rotated more than 10–15 degrees, use your phone's crop and straighten tool or an image editor before uploading.
+The OCR engine reads lines of text horizontally; significant rotation forces it to re-estimate line orientation, which reduces accuracy.

 Choose the correct language

-Selecting the wrong language is a common mistake.
-If a document is in French but you leave the language set to English, the OCR engine will misrecognise accented characters like é, à, and ç.
+Selecting the wrong language is a common and easily overlooked mistake.
+If a document is in French but you leave the language set to English, the OCR engine will misrecognise accented characters like é, à, and ç — substituting similar-looking ASCII characters.
 Always match the language setting to the language of the text in the image.

-Tesseract is optimised for printed and typed text.
-Handwritten text recognition is much less accurate — expect partial results at best.
-If you need to digitise handwritten notes, consider typing them manually or using a dedicated handwriting recognition app.
+Tesseract is trained on printed and typed text.
+Handwritten text recognition requires a completely different model (typically based on sequence-to-sequence recurrent networks rather than character segmentation).
+Expect partial results at best with handwriting.
+If you need to digitise handwritten notes, either type them manually or use a service specifically trained for handwriting recognition.

 Common OCR Use Cases